DjangoGirls/tutorial/en/python_installation/instructions.md

 Python {{ book.py_release }}
 ```

-If you have a different version of Python installed, at least 3.4.0 (e.g. {{ book.py_release }}), then you don't have to upgrade.
+If you have a different version of Python installed, at least {{ book.py_min_version }} (e.g. {{ book.py_release }}), then you don't have to upgrade.
 If you don't have Python installed, or if you want a different version, first check what Linux distribution you are using with the following command:

 {% filename %}command-line{% endfilename %}
 ```